ChengHsunTai/SICK_Lidar_Localization/README.md

 LiDAR_LOC is designed for industrial automation and robotics navigation.
 It can provide different types of messages for various applications.
 ### 1. Log in LiDAR_LOC
 * 1. connect the device properly like the image shown below.And enter SIM1000 IP address into the browser's address line.
-The default IP address is usually "192.168.0.1".
+The default IP address is "192.168.0.1".

 picture!!!!!!!!!!